History of Cumberland, Maryland

 Cumberland, Maryland is named after the son of King George II, Prince William, the Duke of Cumberland.
-It is built on the site of the old Fort Cumberland, a launch pad for British General Edward Braddock's ill-fated attack on the stronghold of Fort Duquesne (located on the site of present-day Pittsburgh) during the French and Indian War.
-(See Braddock expedition.)
+It is built on the site of the old Fort Cumberland, a launch pad for British General Edward Braddock's ill-fated attack on the stronghold of Fort Duquesne, located on the site of present-day Pittsburgh during the French and Indian War.

 Cumberland was also an outpost of Colonel George Washington during the French and Indian War and his first military headquarters was built here.
 Washington later returned to Cumberland as President in 1794 to review troops that had been assembled to thwart the Whiskey Rebellion.

 Cumberland was a key road, railroad and canal junction during the 19th century and at one time the second largest city in Maryland (second to the port city of Baltimore—hence its nickname "The Queen City").
-The surrounding hillsides provided coal, iron ore, and timber that helped supply the industrial revolution.
+The surrounding hillsides provided coal, iron ore, and timber that helped supply the Industrial Revolution.
 In addition, the city was a major manufacturing center, with industries in glass, breweries, fabrics, and tinplate.
 However, following World War II, it began to lose much of its industrial importance and its population declined from 39,483 residents in the 1940 census to fewer than 22,000 today.

 The city of Cumberland has found itself a center of activity throughout its history.
 During its more than 200 years of existence, Cumberland has been a military fort, the origin point of America's first highway, the termination point of a monumental federal construction project, a western gateway to the Ohio River Valley, the processing center for rich coal fields, and a primary link on one of America's most successful railroads.
 Nestled dramatically at the base of converging mountain ridges and at the confluence of Wills Creek and the Potomac River, Cumberland conforms in its layout to the rugged topography within which it is situated.
 From its beginnings as a British fort to its place today as western Maryland's second largest city, Cumberland has always lived up to its nickname as "The Queen City."

 Pre-Colonial era

 Artifacts pointing to civilizations in existence before the 1st century have been found in the Cumberland area.
 Prior to 1730, before the arrival of the first European settlers, a clan of Native Americans lived at the confluence of Wills Creek and the Potomac River on the site of modern-day Cumberland.
 The existence of this Indian village is noted on the maps of early European Surveyors from this period.
 The Indian town was called Caiuctucuc and consisted of a series of huts called wigwams that were built chiefly along the Potomac riverfront, now Greene Street.
-The natives referred to the present day Potomac river as the Cohongaronto River, and the present day Wills Creek as Caiuctucuc Creek.
+The natives referred to the present day Potomac River as the Cohongaronto River, and the present day Wills Creek as Caiuctucuc Creek.